romland/smoozoo/README.md

 native one (I humbly opine)!

 ## TODO
+    - There seems to be some kind of acceleration/momentum issue when you flick the view with mouse.
+Perhaps it happens when you flick and we are already gliding?

     - Let Smoozoo create its own HTML elements instead of requiring all those HTML tags; we just want to pass in a container to Smoozoo.